XinyueMa-neuro/ElecFeX/readme.md

 ### The ElecFeX toolkit includes the following features:

+- Graphical user interface (GUI)
 - Running on MATLAB or stand-alone
-- Graphical user interface (GUI)
-- No programming required
+- No coding/programming required
-- pClamp data file format (ABF) importing
+- pClamp data file format (ABF), igor Pro (IBW), and Neurodata Without Borders (NWB) supported
 - Customizable methods for a wide range of electrophysiological features
 - Multiple file processing
 - Formatted output for further analysis such as statistical analysis and clustering
 - Interactive visualization

 ### An overview of ElecFeX’s graphical user interface: